Devstone11/java_electronic_life/README.md

 **With Eclipse**

+- Import the project into Eclipse.
-- Open up `ElectronicLife.java` and press the play button.
+- Press `cmd + shift + R` and type `ElectronicLife.java` and press enter to open up the file.
+- Press `cmd + fn + F11` or the play button to launch the program.

 ## Step Two: Research